OCA/web/web_m2x_options/readme/USAGE.md

 create rights)

 > Whether to display "Create and Edit..." entry in dropdown panel for
 > all fields in the odoo instance.

-`web_m2x_options.m2o_dialog` *boolean* (Default: depends if user have create rights)

-> Whether to display the many2one dialog in case of validation error for
-> all fields in the odoo instance.

 `web_m2x_options.limit` *int* (Default: odoo default value is `8`)